 The men were “charged upon the information of Superintendent Starke with being drunk on the public road at East Harling on the 19th April“.
 They were each fined with costs £1 3s 6d

 But who were the Skipper brothers?

-Abraham and Jeremiah were the sons of John and Harriet Skipper.
-They were both born in nearby Caston: Abraham c.1848 and Jeremiah c.1842.
+Abraham and Jeremiah were both born in Caston and the sons of John and Harriet Skipper.
+Jeremiah was born c.1842 and his brother, Abraham, in 1848.

 The 1851 census captures two year old Abraham and 8 year old Jeremiah with their parents and siblings living in Magpie Lane, Rockland St Peter.